jkalter11/DarkRP/README.md

 - [Twitter](https://twitter.com/ZuqaaOfficiel?lang=fr)

-- You want contribute to the project, so publish a pull-request !
+- You want to contribute to the project, so publish a pull-request!

 - You perceived a bug in-game.
 The section "issues" is for you there:)